roman-milk/roman-milk.github.io/private-dancer-4.md

+===

- ****** Private Dancer ****** bygeronimo_appleby© 'Mr Clarke...
+'Mr Clarke...
 It's best if you just go...
 If he comes out again...'
 Kimberley left the rest unsaid, and I made my way out to my car, my head swimming with what had happened.

  ***